dscotese/kraken-grid/README.md

 This stops the automatic calling of `report`.
 The bot will do nothing until you give it a new command.

 ### margin
-The bot will try to use leverage when there isn't enough USD or crypto.
+Whether or not you use this command, the bot will try to use leverage when there isn't enough USD or crypto.
 Whether or not it succeeds, it will still be able to report how much you are long or short for each supported crypto.
 Reporting that is all this command does.

 ### kill
 `kill X`